admost/amrapi/content/user-revenue/user-ad-revenue/index.en.md

 - Allows only a request per minute per application id

 - By default, when a request is made twice for the same day, it returns the previously created csv file.
-If you want to get a new file from the same day, you can use “create_new_file” parameter.
+If you want to get a new file from the same day, you can use `create_new_file` parameter.

 - You can get the admost application id using by Admost [Publisher Applications API](https://admost.github.io/amrapi/publisher-app-api/)